ConductionNL/commonground-gateway/redoc/docs/installation.md

 ### Installation through composer (Linux / Lamp)

 ### Installation trough docker compose
-The gateway repository contains a docker compose,
+The gateway repository contains a docker compose, and an .env file containing all setting options.
+These are the same files that are used for the local development environment.
+However when using this route to install the gateway for production you *Must* set the `APP_ENV` variable tp `PROD` (enabling caching and security features) and you must change al passwords  (convieantly labeld _!ChangeMe!_) *NEVER* run your database from docker compose, docker compose is non persist and you will lose your data.
+Alway use a separate managed database solution.

 ### Installation trough Helm charts